aarongitlin/agv2/source/writings/becoming-a-data-aware-designer-part-i.markdown

     <img src="../images/blog/ab-testing-confidence.png" />
 </div>

-At Paperless, we started with a p-value of 0.05, meaning we believed there to be a 5% chance of a false-positive.
+At Paperless, we started with a p-value of 0.05, meaning we believed there to be only a 5% chance of a false-positive.
 With that baselines we could then calculate how many user interactions we needed to record to get results we deemed valid.
-If it looked like a test would need to run for more than 2 weeks to get the required numbers, we might reconsider that hypothesis.
+If it looked like a test would need to run for more than 2–4 weeks to get the required numbers, we might reconsider that hypothesis.

 ## What's next?